Is Medellín Safe for Tourists in 2026?

 El Poblado is one of the safest neighborhoods, with a high police presence.
 Laureles is also recommended for travelers who want to experience more of the real Colombian culture.

 These are not rough neighborhoods.
-These are neighborhoods with world-class restaurants, boutique hotels, and streets full of international travelers.
+These are neighborhoods with restaurants, hotels, and streets full of international travelers.
 Think of them as the equivalent of Zona Rosa in Mexico City or Miraflores in Lima — the established, developed, foreigner-friendly parts of a major Latin American city.

 Stay in these neighborhoods.
 Use Uber to get around at night.
 Keep your wits about you.
 You will almost certainly have zero security incidents.